Mile: International

-The international mile is precisely equal to 1.609344 km (or 25146/15625 km as a fraction).
+The international mile is precisely equal to 1.609344 km (or 25,146/15,625 km as a fraction).
 (Note: 1,760 yards × 0.9144 m/yard.)
 It was established as part of the 1959 international yard and pound agreement reached by the United States, the United Kingdom, Canada, Australia, New Zealand, and the Union of South Africa, which resolved small but measurable differences that had arisen from separate physical standards each country had maintained for the yard.
 As with the earlier statute mile, it continues to comprise 1,760 yards or 5,280 feet.

 The difference from the previous standards was 2 ppm, or about 3.2 millimetres (1/8 inch) per mile.
 The US standard was slightly longer and the old Imperial standards had been slightly shorter than the international mile.
 When the international mile was introduced in English-speaking countries, the basic geodetic datum in America was the North American Datum of 1927 (NAD27).
 This had been constructed by triangulation based on the definition of the foot in the Mendenhall Order of 1893, with 1 foot = 1200/3937 (≈0.304800609601) metres and the definition was retained for data derived from NAD27, but renamed the US survey foot to distinguish it from the international foot.
 Thus a survey mile = 1200/3937 × 5280 (≈1609.347218694) metres.
 An international mile = 1609.344 / (1200/3937 × 5280) (=0.999998) survey miles.

 The exact length of the land mile varied slightly among English-speaking countries until the international yard and pound agreement in 1959 established the yard as exactly 0.9144 metres, giving a mile of exactly 1,609.344 metres.
 The US adopted this international mile for most purposes, but retained the pre-1959 mile for some land-survey data, terming it the U. S. survey mile.
 In the United States, statute mile normally refers to the survey mile, about 3.219 mm (1/8 inch) longer than the international mile (the international mile is exactly 0.0002% less than the US survey mile).

 While many countries abandoned the mile when switching to the metric system, the international mile continues to be used in some countries, such as Liberia, Myanmar, the United Kingdom and the United States.
-It is also used in a number of territories with less than a million inhabitants, most of which are UK or US territories, or have close historical ties with the UK or US: American Samoa, Bahamas, Belize, British Virgin Islands, Cayman Islands, Dominica, Falkland Islands, Grenada, Guam, The N. Mariana Islands, Samoa, St. Lucia, St. Vincent & The Grenadines, St. Helena, St. Kitts & Nevis, the Turks & Caicos Islands, and the US Virgin Islands.
+It is also used in a number of territories with fewer than a million inhabitants, most of which are UK or US territories, or have close historical ties with the UK or US: American Samoa, Bahamas, Belize, British Virgin Islands, Cayman Islands, Dominica, Falkland Islands, Grenada, Guam, The N. Mariana Islands, Samoa, St. Lucia, St. Vincent & The Grenadines, St. Helena, St. Kitts & Nevis, the Turks & Caicos Islands, and the US Virgin Islands.

 The mile is even encountered in Canada, though this is predominantly in rail transport and horse racing, as the roadways have been metricated since 1977.
 Ireland gradually replaced miles with kilometres, including in speed measurements; the process was completed in 2005.